Asheville High Cougar Classic

 Email Chain: megan.butt@charlottelatin.org

-Trad debate coach -- I flow, but people read that now and think they don't need to read actual warrants?
+Trad debate coach -- I flow, but people read that sometimes and think they don't need to read actual warrants?
 And can just stand up and scream jargon like "they concede our delink on the innovation turn so vote for us" instead of actually explaining how the arguments interact?
-I'm not going to do all that work for you.
+I can't do all that work for you.

 GENERAL: